-The Harbour Edge Precinct will continue to build on the recreational and economic opportunities within this prime waterfront location, by supporting intensification of use that respect the operational function of the Port of Newcastle and allow for vistas and connections between Hannell Street and Throsby Creek.
+The Harbour Edge Precinct will continue to build on the recreational and economic opportunities in this prime waterfront location.
+This will be through intensification of uses that respect the Port of Newcastle's operational functions and allowing for vistas and connections between Hannell Street and Throsby Creek.